Martin Crewes: Career

 Crewes' television and movie roles include Luis Amor Rodriguez in Dream Team, DOA: Dead or Alive as Guy on Boat, and a major role as Chad Kaplan in the 2002 film Resident Evil.

+In the 2022 Australian film Everything in Between, Crewes portrayed David Knight, a wealthy but emotionally distant father.
+Critics described his performance as “likeable yet despicable”, with one review stating that “the most specific performance belongs to Crewes”.